MartinMondelli/DeepLearning_TSE/REPORT.md

 The model is updated at each time step, where a time step corresponds to a single interaction between the agent and the environment: the agent observes the current state, selects an action, receives a reward, and transitions to a new state.
 Each observed transition $(s_t, a_t, r_t, s_{t+1})$ is stored in a replay memory buffer.

+The main problem in previous works is that when training, the states where quite similars.
+This is due to the fact that, for example, when training CartPole, if the Agent moved the pole to the left multiple times and it gave a reward, it will probably continue to make the action to go to the left again.
 Instead of training the network using only the most recent transition, a random minibatch of transitions is sampled from the replay memory at every time step to perform a gradient descent update.
 By using this procedure, the model avoids strong correlations between consecutive and similar states.
 Moreover, it allows previously observed transitions to be reused multiple times, improving data efficiency and making the training process more stable.

-Each time the model takes an action, it follows an $\varepsilon$-greedy policy: with probability $\varepsilon$ a random action is selected to encourage exploration, and with probability $1-\varepsilon$ the action with the highest estimated Q-value is chosen according to the current network parameters.
+Each time the model takes an action, it follows an $\varepsilon$-greedy policy: with probability $\varepsilon$ a random action is selected to explore new actions instead of the one that we think maximizes Q, and with probability $1-\varepsilon$ the action with the highest estimated Q-value is chosen according to the current network parameters.

 Since the transitions sampled from the replay memory may have been generated by older policies, the learning process is off-policy, which justifies the use of Q-learning in the DQN framework.